zhezhouzz/HATs/README.md

 + the Hoare Automata Types is defined as `HAT`, we use an abbreviation with the `newadding` field when the postcondition automata is just appending new events to the precondition automata.
-+ Our syntax share the same syntax sugar with OCaml program, thus, for example
++ Our syntax share the same syntax sugar with OCaml programs, thus, for example

 ```
 let[@assertRty] add ((p : Path.t) [@ghost]) ?l:(path = (true : [%v: Path.t]))